Main Page Content

 MA in History

-According to Benjamin Young, The College at Brockport has encouraged him to become an exceptional student with a top-notch education.
+According to Benjamin Young, SUNY Brockport has encouraged him to become an exceptional student with a top-notch education.
 He has done so by studying hard and getting involved in campus life and extracurricular activities.

 “Brockport has provided me with a quality education, and the relatively small size of the College allowed me to not just be a number,” he said.

 Benjamin initially went to Keuka College but decided it wasn’t the right fit.
-He transferred after a year and in 2012, graduated from The College at Brockport with a bachelor’s degree in history.
+He transferred after a year and in 2012, graduated from SUNY Brockport with a bachelor’s degree in history.

 “I am extremely happy that I transferred to Brockport.
 I have had so many opportunities that I would not have had at Keuka College,” said Benjamin.
 One of these opportunities includes Brockport’s 4+1 program, which helped him to accelerate his graduate program, saved him money and fast-forwarded him into the life of a graduate student.
 The professors in the Department of History at Brockport pushed Benjamin to study northwestern topics in which he has interest.